 Before becoming a stay-at-home-mom almost 4 years ago, I was a teacher and administrator in private elementary schools for 11 years.
 My summer job during college was teaching 3 year olds in a daycare center.
 Teaching is a huge part of who I am, and I love that it’s a huge part of momming, which is now my full-time job.

 I’ve been around other teachers (as most of us have) from the very beginning of my life–we have plenty of teachers in the family, I went to school, etc. But there’s another set of teachers that have always been in my life, and for some reason I never really thought of them as teachers until I became a mother and really see and appreciate all that these people do.

 Who am I talking about?
 The children’s ministry leaders at church.
 In my church they’re called Sabbath School teachers, in your church they may be called Sunday School teachers or Children’s Church leaders.
 It doesn’t really matter what we call them, though.
 They’re teaching our kids about God and the Bible week in and week out, and they are teachers.

 No matter what ages your kids are, whether they’re in school or homeschooled, chances are there’s a teacher in your life who’s making a huge difference in your life and community through the lives of your kids.

 Teacher Appreciation Week is a fabulous time to celebrate those teachers and let them know that you notice and, um, appreciate all the hard work they’re putting into their ministry.
 (And yes, teaching is a ministry.)

-	Please keep in mind that some of the links on this page are affiliate links, which means I may receive a small commission if you click through and make a purchase.
+Please keep in mind that some of the links on this page are affiliate links, and as an Amazon Associate I earn from qualifying purchases.

 Why is Teacher Appreciation Week important?